-SOVALDI is a prescription medicine used with other antiviral medicines to treat chronic (lasting a long time) hepatitis C genotype 1, 2, 3, or 4 infection in adults.
-It is not known if SOVALDI is safe and effective in children under 18 years of age.
+SOVALDI is a prescription medicine used with other antiviral medicines to treat adults with chronic (lasting a long time) hepatitis C (Hep C) with or without cirrhosis (compensated).
+In those with Hep C genotype (GT) 1 or 4 infection, SOVALDI is used in combination with peginterferon alfa and ribavirin.
+In those with GT 2 or 3 infection, SOVALDI is used in combination with ribavirin.
+It is not known if SOVALDI is safe and effective in adults who have had a liver transplant.

 Important Safety Information